Mig-uel/nest-masterclass/README.md

 ```

 In this example, we are using a `try-catch` block to handle exceptions that may occur during the user lookup.
 If the user is not found, we throw a `NotFoundException`, which will be caught by NestJS and returned as an HTTP response.
 If any other error occurs, we throw a `BadRequestException` to indicate that the request was invalid.

+### Identifying Points of Failure

+Identifying points of failure in your application is crucial for effective exception handling.
+By understanding where errors are likely to occur, you can implement appropriate error handling strategies and ensure that your application remains robust and resilient.

+Some common points of failure in a NestJS application include:

+- **Database Operations**: Errors can occur when interacting with the database, such as connection issues, query errors, or data validation failures.
+- **External API Calls**: When making requests to external APIs, you may encounter network errors, timeouts, or unexpected responses.
+- **User Input Validation**: Invalid user input can lead to errors when processing requests, such as missing required fields or incorrect data formats.
+- **Business Logic Errors**: Errors can occur in the application logic, such as invalid state transitions, incorrect calculations, or unexpected conditions.
+- **File Operations**: Errors can occur when reading or writing files, such as file not found, permission denied, or disk space issues.
+- **Configuration Errors**: Issues with configuration files or environment variables can lead to errors when starting the application or during runtime.
+- **Third-party Library Errors**: Errors can occur when using third-party libraries or dependencies, such as version incompatibilities or unexpected behavior.

+#### Querying a Database

+When querying a database, you may encounter various errors, such as connection issues, query syntax errors, or data validation failures.
+It is important to handle these errors gracefully and return appropriate responses to the client.

+Interacting with a database like creating, deleting, querying, or updating data can be a point of failure in your application.
+It's always a good practice to handle exceptions that may occur during database operations and return appropriate error responses to the client.

+#### Model Constraints in a Database

+Model constraints in a database refer to the rules and restrictions that are applied to the data stored in the database.
+These constraints help ensure data integrity and consistency by enforcing specific conditions on the data.

+Some common types of model constraints include:

+- **Primary Key**: A unique identifier for each record in a table.
+It ensures that no two records can have the same primary key value.
+- **Foreign Key**: A reference to a primary key in another table.
+It establishes a relationship between two tables and ensures that the referenced record exists.
+- **Unique Constraint**: Ensures that a specific column or combination of columns has unique values across all records in the table.
+- **Not Null Constraint**: Ensures that a specific column cannot have a null value.
+It enforces that every record must have a value for that column.
+- **Check Constraint**: Enforces a specific condition on the values in a column.
+It allows you to define custom validation rules for the data.

+#### Interacting with External APIs

+When interacting with external APIs, you may encounter various errors, such as network issues, timeouts, or unexpected responses.
+It is important to handle these errors gracefully and return appropriate responses to the client.

+When making requests to external APIs, you should always handle exceptions that may occur during the request.
+This includes network errors, timeouts, and unexpected responses from the API.